 Compassionate Letter Writing - Helpful Tips

-- Try to find a quiet, safe place where you will not be disturbed
+- When you’re doing compassionate letter writing, it’s useful to try to find a quiet, safe place where you will not be disturbed

 - It is ok to go back and change your letter